jcs-elpa/ffmpeg-player/README.md

 > Play video using ffmpeg.

+## Acknowledge

+This package will output video into images (in frame).
+This might causes many I/O times and disk space (Even though these frames will eventually get cleaned up).
+I would like to mention you all the information and consequences before you use this package.

+*See (melpa/6560)[https://github.com/melpa/melpa/pull/6560] for more information.*

 ## External Program

 This package uses these following programs, make sure these program are added